 Then a strange thing happened the morning of 31 August 1995.
 I woke up with a severe pain where I thought my appendix was and during the day made an appointment at our local doctor to see him as the pain was getting worse.
 When I saw him, I was told to go home and get everything I needed as I had to go to hospital as they thought that my appendix was at the point of actually rupturing.

-I went into the operating theatre at eight that night and eventually was back in my room four hours later.
+I went into the operating theater at eight that night and eventually was back in my room four hours later.
 That was when the surgeon told me that he removed my appendix but found a tumour inside which was definitely malignant, and while trying to make space to get to the appendix as he had trouble getting to it, he also found this huge 100mm tumour surrounding the small intestine which was also malignant.
 He had to remove about two meters of my small intestine just to ensure that they left nothing behind.
 I was told that if they did not find it that night that I would probably have had another year to live.
 I had to go back eight weeks later for a full laparotomy operation where they found 20 odd lymph nodes, and one that actually was inoperable as it encased the abdominal aorta, and all of them were identified as carcinoid or as we call it today NET cancer.
-I was also told that all the tests came back showing I had carcinoid syndrome and that was the cause of my flushing, diarrhoea, sinusitis and the sudden changes in blood pressure as well as the spider veins that I got while still at school in my right leg.
+I was also told that all the tests came back showing I had carcinoid syndrome and that was the cause of my flushing, diarrhea, sinusitis and the sudden changes in blood pressure as well as the spider veins that I got while still at school in my right leg.
 So that was nearly 30 years from my first carcinoid syndrome symptoms appearing to being diagnosed accidentally.

 The thing that struck me was that my sinusitis problem disappeared, and my nervousness was also better.
 I was booked for a course of chemotherapy using Interferon alpha which was a horrible time.
 But when we did tests after the treatment my 5HIAA came back normal, blood was normal, and nothing showed on any CT or MRI scans.
 I continued with the blood and 5HIAA test for 4 years but it was all clear.

 During this time the political and economic situation changed drastically in South Africa and I found myself on the wrong side of the new South Africa in 2001 as I was a white male and over 50 years old.
 I was retrenched in order for the company to be able to continue doing business, as they had to reduce their older and higher paid white staff members and work with a company that would bring them in line with the broad base black economic empowerment which the government implemented.
 The main drive behind this move was that the economy had to provide for other races to also form part of the economy, but what actually happened was that people like our current president formed companies that they would “sell” to other companies in exchange for a percentage of the tender price.
-At times these new companies would actually take the lead in big projects and hand out the actual work to their friends and family to do the work, where they as main tenderers would receive shares in major companies as a part payment, and they would take the actual tender price and inflate it in order for them to make millions of money by just using their status as black economic empowerment companies as a smoke screen.
+At times these new companies would actually take the lead in big projects and hand out the actual work to their friends and family to do the work, in exchange for shares in the major companies as part payment.
+They would take the actual tender price and inflate it in order for them to make millions of money by just using their status as black economic empowerment companies as a smoke screen.
 Our current president was not even worth a million Rand before 1994, but he is worth billions of Rands today using this tactic.
 He used to be the president of the umbrella organization that all trade unions fell under, so he knew when and where to push for companies to place shares with black economic empowerment companies, and he was in the fortunate position to own the companies that would fill that void.
 The only proviso some companies placed on handing out shares, was that you could not sell these shares within five years after the original transaction in which you were handed these shares.
 Now where these transactions were supposed to filter down to that working class it never did.
 It just made some crooks extremely rich as they would keep their shares.
-So our current president made himself a billionaire using this method while the people that was supposed to benefit, are still staying in their shacks.
+So our current president made himself a billionaire using this method while the people that was supposed to benefit, are still living in their shacks.
 Just remember one thing, I was raised in a country that was at that stage seen as a first world country, the same as any country in Europe, Australia and the USA.
-Our current government has the major accomplishment of changing South Africa back to look like all other African countries and a third world country where only the elite leaders can enrich themselves.
+Our current government has the major accomplishment of changing South Africa back to look like all other African countries and a third/fourth world country where only the elite leaders can enrich themselves.

 I include some figures that I found in my research for this article as I know that I will be labelled a white racist.
 But then maybe I have a reason for earning that title.